Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/sponsors/sponsoring-open-source-contributors/paying-for-github-sponsors-by-invoice.md

 ---
 title: Paying for GitHub Sponsors by invoice
 shortTitle: Paying by invoice
-intro: 'If your company pays {% data variables.product.company_short %} by invoice, you can join the Sponsors for Companies service.'
+intro: "If your company pays {% data variables.product.company_short %} by invoice, you can join the Sponsors for Companies service."
 versions:
-  fpt: '*'
+  fpt: "*"
 type: how_to
 topics:
   - Sponsors